djhenjin/extendable/README.md

 #extendable
 Make collaborative Art by creating new projects or extending projects made by others.

 Feel free to contribute to the <b>example project rh-canvas</b> by cloning this repo, modifying the index.html file inside the rh-canvas directory, and making a pull request.
-If you want to start a project of your own, clone this repo, copy the template directory, rename it with your projects name, describe your project in the index.html file and make a pull request.
+If you want to start a project of your own, follow these steps:

+1. clone this repo
+2. duplicate the template directory
+3. rename the directory with your projects name
+4. describe your project in the index.html file
+5. make a pull request

-Visit the site for this repo [here](https://strawstack.github.com/extendable/).
+You can visit the site for this repo [here](https://strawstack.github.com/extendable/).